mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 The next part briefly reviews a metric for discrimination ability, then we will jump into Bayes optimal decisions in C, and implement and validate an evaluation framework from scratch in D and E.

 Starting from first principles helps me firm up my understanding of key concepts like optimal thresholds or, in the next part of this blog series, the ROC curve analysis.
 Implementing the logic in code emphasizes the connections between different evaluation frameworks, using basic concepts like probability density functions.
-The code is meant to be a learning tool, not something to be used in production applications.
+The code is meant to be a learning aid and nothing else.

 <h2 id="concordance">B. Concordance Metrics</h2>